bhartl/NeurEvo/README.md

 ```

 ### Dependencies for Examples and Jupyter Notebooks
-To  run the examples, analysis tools and Jupyter notebooks, the `examples` packages listed in the `project.optional-dependencies` of the [pyproject.toml](pyproject.toml) file are required.
+To  run the examples, analysis tools, and Jupyter notebooks, the `examples` packages listed in the `project.optional-dependencies` of the [pyproject.toml](pyproject.toml) file are required.
 These can be installed via
 ```bash
 pip install -e $PROJECT_ROOT[examples]